 Writers Write is your one-stop resource for writers.
-In this post, I will write about why you need an antagonist in your story.
+In this post, we write about why you need an antagonist in your story.

 Why You Need An Antagonist In Your Story